 NB: Hello, it’s lovely to be here, we’re so smiley.
-If you’re listening on the podcast, you’re not going to see our gigantic smiles of happiness to see each other but if you’re watching the YouTube version of this clip then you might.
+If you’re listening to the podcast, you’re not going to see our gigantic smiles of happiness to see each other but if you’re watching the YouTube version of this clip then you might.

 MW: Now, I just love chatting to you and I think a lot of people listening to this would have heard our last session.
 But can you just introduce yourself just in case there’s a new listener that doesn’t know how awesome you are.

 NB: Oh yes.
 I have a little tiny marketing agency called Connected Marketing which I’ve just branched into having a team in the last couple of years and it finally just felt weird to not just be called Natasha Berta anymore because I was saying I was doing things but actually just was helping so that’s exciting.
 And I would say that I mostly focus on our online presence.
 And so by that, I mean your website or your social media or however it is that you connect with your audience and also growing your audience and I love doing that with Facebook ads.
 Jess helps with things that people don’t want to do like turning their blog in 250 million social media posts and spreading them all around the universe.

 And what else do I mean?
 I love email marketing.
 I love all the tech of marketing I would say, mmm, that’s the bit you all hate.
 That’s why I’ll get you guys and your team to do my stuff.

 NB: A lot of people do not like it and no wonder because it’s like minutiae and you just want to get on and do your work, like your zone of Genius stuff.

 MW: Right.
 And I guess anyone listening to this podcast is going to be like me and think I’ve got to create posts and what a drag.
 So I make sure I put your details in the show notes.

 And so, we are going to get a bit ranty today, right?